Fauda: Boaz

 Portrayed by Tomer Kapon.
 Boaz is fluent in Arabic, and is a member of Doron's unit.
 As a cover he states he works with Arabs in the Ministry of Defense.
 He is Gali's younger brother.

 Although Boaz survives a bombing of the nightclub he frequents, his girlfriend, Daria, does not.
-Unable to cope with the loss of Daria, Boaz drunkly destroys his apartment, then gets arrested while driving his motorcycle, and then beats up the cop.
-Following this Boaz has trouble maintaining his temper and coping with day-to-day life, and always wears her necklace.
+Unable to cope with the loss of Daria, Boaz drunkenly destroys his apartment, then gets arrested while driving his motorcycle, and then beats up the cop.
+Following this, Boaz has trouble maintaining his temper and coping with day-to-day life, and always wears Daria's necklace.

 Although Doron wants to keep Boaz out of the field while he recovers, Moreno insists he returns to the field, where he ultimately gets captured on his first mission back.
-While being questioned by Walid, Boaz states his name is Mohammad Abu Snina from Surda, and works for the Intelligence Agency, and provides documentation to support his story.
-When questioned by Taufiq, Boaz is able to convince him that his story is legitimate but is ultimately discovered when Taufiq recognized his tattoo as the man who shot Bashir.
-While captured, following surgery, Taufiq tells Boaz he took his kidney in order to give it to Ali Karmi's daughter, only to later find out they really implanted a bomb.
+While being questioned by Walid, Boaz states his name is Mohammad Abu Snina from Surda, who works for the Intelligence Agency, and provides documentation to support his story.
+When questioned by Taufiq, Boaz is able to convince him that his story is legitimate, but is ultimately discovered when Taufiq recognizes his tattoo as the man who shot Bashir.
+While captured, following surgery, Taufiq tells Boaz he took his kidney in order to give it to Ali Karmi's daughter, only to later find out they implanted a bomb.
 Despite Doron's best efforts Taufiq eventually gives the order to explode the bomb inside Boaz, killing him.

 Naor

 Portrayed by Tzachi Halevy.
 Naor is a member of Doron unit.
 He has been having an affair with Doron's wife for over a year.
-When Gali mentions she is ready to leave Doron for him, he tells her to wait, because its complicated with Doron back in the unit.
+When Gali mentions she is ready to leave Doron for him, he tells her to wait, because the situation is complicated with Doron back in the unit.
 Following the issues which followed Boaz's capture, Moreno intended to make Naor team leader, before Moreno was also told the unit would be disbanded.

 Nurit

-Portrayed by Rona-Lee Shimon, is the sole female member of Doron's unit.
+Portrayed by Rona-Lee Shimon, Nurit is the sole female member of Doron's unit.
 She is romantically involved with Moreno.

-Although her role always kept her behind the scenes, she wished to move into the field, and actively trains for the eventuality.
-When she finally gets her chance, she is assigned to enter the women's locker room in order to clone Shirin's phone, and although nervous keeps composed whenever she is watched.
-During her second opportunity in the field, when an Arab woman attempts to stab her, she shoots her in the arm; when the woman attempts to stab her with her other arm, Nurit is forced to shoot her again, this time fatally.

-Although Nurit takes part in the mission to kidnap Sheikh Awadalla, she is shown emotionally crying while he is being tortured.
-Following the issues which followed Boaz's capture, Moreno informed Steve and Avihai that he was being discharged, then told Nurit that he felt she was forced into going and therefore he wanted to keep her on, before Moreno was later told the unit was being disbanded.
+She is dour and rarely smiles.
+Initially a staff member, she becomes an active member of the team, acting undercover.